Breed Profile: Oberhasli Goat

 Swiss Alpine Dairy Goats Descended From Mountain Landrace

 Origin: Oberhasli goats are indigenous to the mountains of northern and central Switzerland, where they have been developed for dairy and are simply referred to as chamois-colored goats.
-On the eastern side (Graubünden), they normally bear horns and are known as Grisons, while those around Brienz and Bern are naturally polled and are called Oberhasli-Brienzer.
+On the eastern side (Graubünden), they normally bear horns, while those around Brienz and Bern are naturally polled and are called Oberhasli-Brienzer.
 From the latter are descended the American line.
 Around Bern, the goats were traditionally used for home production, while in Graubünden they accompanied semi-nomadic farm workers as a mobile milk supply.